Alessandro Gloria: Biography

-On November 24, 1940 he was transferred with his division on the Albanian front, where five days later he was badly wounded during a reconnaissance and temporarily replaced by General Luigi Trionfi.
+On November 24, 1940, he was transferred with his division on the Albanian front, where five days later he was badly wounded during a reconnaissance and temporarily replaced by General Luigi Trionfi.
 After recovering from his wounds, he retook command of the "Modena" Division on February 1, 1941, leading it till the end of the operations against Greece and receiving a final Bronze Medal of Military Valour.
 On 5 May he temporarily assumed command of the XXVI Army Corps; on 25 August 1941 he was transferred to Libya and given the command of the 25th Infantry Division Bologna, which he led during the siege of Tobruk, Operation Crusader, the battle of Alam Halfa and the second battle of El Alamein; in October 1942 he was also temporarily given command of the XXI Corps, of which the "Bologna" Division was part.
 After the destruction of his division at El Alamein, he was repatriated on 6 December, and nine days later he was promoted to Lieutenant General, remaining at the disposal of the Ministry of War until 9 January 1943, when he was given command of the V Army Corps operating in Dalmatia.

-On May 5 of the same year he left command of the V Corps and returned to Rome, remaining there until July 27, 1943, when he was given command the XXXV Army Corps in South Tyrol, with headquarters in Bolzano.
+On May 5 of the same year he left command of the V Corps and returned to Rome, remaining there until July 27, 1943, when he was given command of the XXXV Army Corps in South Tyrol, with headquarters in Bolzano.
 Although Marshal of Italy Pietro Badoglio had declared, immediately after the fall of the Fascist regime on 25 July, that the war would continue alongside Germany, it was now clear to the Germans that the Italian government was negotiating surrender with the Allies.
 In order to prevent this, German troops began crossing the border with Italy and taking control of Alpine passes and valleys, occupying the most strategically important locations.
-Gloria tried to oppose this, but was unable to stop the Germans, who were also willing to engage in armed confrontation with the Italians – despite the two countries being still allied – in order to reach their goals.
+Gloria tried to oppose this, but was unable to stop the Germans, who were also willing to engage in an armed confrontation with the Italians – despite the two countries being still allied – in order to reach their goals.
 However, when the commander of the newly established Auffrischungsstab München, General Valentin Peter Feuerstein, from Innsbruck, informed Gloria that the 44th Infantry Division would enter Italian territory, he replied that this unit could not enter, threatening armed intervention to oppose it.